-FEMA EFFECTIVE FLOOD ZONE(S) FEMA PRELIMINARY FLOOD ZONE(S) (if applicable) This property is located in a Special Flood Hazard Area.
-This property is located in a Special Flood Hazard Area.
-AE: No subtypes present AE: No subtypes present
+FEMA EFFECTIVE FLOOD ZONE(S) FEMA PRELIMINARY FLOOD ZONE(S) (if applicable) No Flood Zones Present This property is located in an Area of Minimal Flood Hazard.
+No Flood Zones X: AREA OF MINIMAL FLOOD HAZARD

 IMPORTANT NOTICES

 Flood risks in New Jersey are growing due to the effects of climate change.
 Coastal and inland areas may experience significant flooding now and in the near future, including in places that were not previously known to flood.
 For example, by 2050, it is likely that sea-level rise will meet or exceed 2.1 feet above 2000 levels, placing over 40,000 New Jersey properties at risk of permanent coastal flooding.
 In addition, precipitation intensity in New Jersey is increasing at levels significantly above historic trends, placing inland properties at greater risk of flash flooding.
 These and other coastal and inland flood risks are expected to increase within the life of a typical mortgage originated in or after 2020.